What Finger Does The Promise Ring go on?

 REASONS TO GIVE A PROMISE RING

-Substance Abstinence: These rings symbolize a different type of pledge between parents and children: a commitment not to smoke, drink alcohol or use drugs.
+Substance Abstinence: These rings symbolize a different type of pledge between parents and children: a commitment not to smoke, drink alcohol, or use drugs.
 However, there is no reason an adult could not wear a ring to make the same promise.

 Friendship: Friendship rings may seem less important than other types of promise rings, yet they can be equally meaningful.
 As a platonic gesture, friendship rings show a commitment that sometimes lasts longer than marriage.
-Friends who are devoted to supporting one another may want a visual symbol in the same way a romantic couple would.
+Friends devoted to supporting one another may want a visual symbol in the same way a romantic couple would.
 Though not typically worn on the left ring finger, the gift is still significant.

 Religious: A religious promise ring symbolizes an act of devotion or faith.
 Such a ring can be worn to show commitment to a particular spiritual path or a saint whose teachings are meaningful to the wearer.